markjnkim/es_mod/01-html/content/step-3-hero.md

 Now let's catch a glimpse of what our website looks like now and think about what we need to fix inorder to match our mock-up.

 ![hero](./assets/step-3/300-hero-html.png)

-Congrats, I know it's not pretty yet, but the grunt work is now complete so we can decorate or style our hero.
+Congrats, I know it's not pretty yet, but our foundation work is now complete so we can decorate or style our hero.

-> **Activity**:
+> **Activity**: HTML nesting game.
+Place our boiler plate HTML code with finished CSS in parallel.
+Ask the student to place certain items here or there by nesting them properly.

 ## Hero Style

-So our hero section doesn't quite look like it has anything super about it yet, but fear not, we will learn how to style it up and make it super!
+So our hero section doesn't look very super yet, but fear not, we will learn how to style it up and make it super!
 Let's take a look at the mock-up and examine the styling we will need to deliver our finished product.
 Then we'll dive into CSS and open our `style.css` in VS Code.
 ![hero-mock-up](./assets/step-3/900-hero-mock-up.png)

 ### Universal Styles
 In similar fashion to our HTML build process, we will start our CSS styling from a top down approach and drill down into our nested elements until we are satisfied with the finished product.
 For the sake of consistency, there should be a few styles that will keep our all our `section` elements looking similar.
-> **Rewind**: As we did in the previous module to offer a default font color or font to every HTML element or override browser styling by setting the margin to zero, we will give our `section` elements a consistent look with `width` and `padding`.
+> **Rewind**: As we did in the previous module, when we assigned a default font color or font to every HTML element or over wrote the browser styling by setting the margin to zero, we will give our `section` elements a consistent look using the `width` and `padding` properties.

 Let's type the following into your `style.css` file.